gmp26/sources/resources/template/index.md

 title: (optional) but may be identified by resource type
 layout: resource (but some resources will have special layouts)
 author: (optional.
 If more than one, make it a yaml list)
-date: (of first publication - maybe this should be automated)
 clearance: 0
 keywords: a yaml list of words or short phrases
 resourceType: resourceTypeId